nalves599/bling-bank-sirs-project/REPORT.md

 This distribution of keys tries to follow what was taught in class about the Perfect Forward Secrecy (PFS).
 If a session key is compromised, the attacker can only access the information of that session.
 Here we assume that the Key Encrypting Key (KEK) is the shared-secret (created in the registration phase).
 Authenticity can be achieved by the user verifying the freshness (through the nonce/challenge) and the integrity (through the HMAC) of the message.
-TODO:

 The challenge is used to ensure that the user is who he says he is.
 The challenge itself is based on the shared-secret, since it is assumed that the user has access to it.
 It would also be possible for the user to challenge the server but this was not implemented due to time constraints.